GTPB/ARANGS16/docs/2016-05-11/packer/Worksheet.md

 * In what order would the provisioners have to be executed? _1. shell, 2. puppet_
 * How many different virtualization environments are we building for? _In this case, only for [Virtualbox](https://github.com/rvosa/arangs2016/blob/master/conf/vagrant/template.json#L31)._
 * Do you recognize the function of any of the steps in `boot_command` from earlier? _Among other things, it sets up some of the localization, i.e. the language (`en US`) and the keyboard layout.
 We also did this by hand when we were setting up slitaz._
 * Do you think there will be special functionality such as shared folders available?
-How can you tell?
+How can you tell? _Shared folders will be available because this functionality is provided by the guest additions, which are [being installed](https://github.com/rvosa/arangs2016/blob/master/conf/vagrant/template.json#L54)_
-* What OS are we using?
+* What OS are we using? _[Ubuntu 14.04 LTS, 64bit, AMD architecture](https://github.com/rvosa/arangs2016/blob/master/conf/vagrant/template.json#L48)_

 ### Running packer
 * Install the [packer](http://packer.io) program